Close Menu

 Microeconomic Theory I and II

-This two-course sequence is a survey of microeconomic principles, problems, and applications, with most of the emphasis on principles.
+This two-course sequence formalizes the decision-making process of individuals and firms through the application of microeconomic principles.
 The courses will assume familiarity with linear algebra and calculus and will sometimes make use of more advanced mathematical tools.
 Microeconomic Theory I presents the general equilibrium and partial equilibrium models of price formation under conditions of perfect competition.
-In doing so, there are in-depth analyses of the theory of consumer under certainty and the theory of the perfectly competitive firm.
-Microeconomic Theory II explores the formation of prices under conditions of imperfect competition.
-In doing so, there is an in-depth analysis of consumer choice under uncertainty, the behavior of firms under various assumptions of imperfect competition, and the formation of prices in the presence of externalities
+In doing so, there are in-depth analyses of the theory of consumer under certainty and the theory of the producer under a perfectly competitive market.
+Microeconomic Theory II presents the formation of prices under conditions of imperfect competition.
+Here, the influence of market structure, market failure, asymmetric information and risk on the decision of individuals and firms are analysed.
+In both courses, emphasis is placed on the application of microeconomic theory to the analysis of everyday economic problems.

 Macroeconomic Theory I and II